surveycto/timed-choice/README.md

   By default, the user will be able to change their answer as many times as they wish until the time runs out.
 You can change this behavior by adjusting the parameters.
 * **Specify the value to use for missed or passed answers**
   By default, this field plug-in will choose `-99` as the answer when the time runs out.
 You can change this behavior by adjusting the parameters.
-* **Customize the countdown clock appearance**
+* **Customize the countdown timer appearance**
-  * Choose which time units to show in the countdown clock.
+  * Choose which time units to show in the countdown timer.
-  * Hide the countdown clock entirely.
+  * Hide the countdown timer entirely.

 ### Data Format